LANGHE WINE TASTINGS, A JOURNEY TO DISCOVER PIEDMONT THROUGH ITS MOST PRIZED PRODUCT

 Here are all of the Regional Wine Shops in Piedmont:

-Enoteca Regionale Piemontese Cavour: Inside the Castle of Grinzane Cavour, Piedmont’s first regional wine shop.
+Enoteca Regionale Piemontese Cavour: Piedmont’s first regional wine shop is inside the Castle of Grinzane Cavour.
 Wines and grappas from Piedmont’s best producers.

 Enoteca Regionale del Barolo: vast array of Barolo to taste